 We don't grow asparagus (yet, I should say), but we love to munch on pickled asparagus spears.
 We were lucky enough to have a co-worker with a farm on the east side of the state bring us box, and by a box, I mean almost 20 pounds of fresh asparagus.

-So despite putting in a full 8 hour day at the pharmacy yesterday, I set to work on the first batch of 6 quarts of marinated pickled asparagus spears last night.
+So despite putting in a full 8 hour day at the pharmacy yesterday, I set to work on the first batch of 6 quarts of the best pickled asparagus, seriously, I have people ask for this recipe (because a girl can only give so many jars away) all the time.
 My sweet husband jumped in and helped, making this a quick family project.

 180 spears of asparagus (depending on size, about 30 per quart)

-2 and 3/4 cup sugar (I use raw organic cane sugar)
+1 to 2 cups (I use raw organic cane sugar)

 1 1/2 teaspoons celery seed

 12 teaspoons Dill weed (or 2 heads fresh dill tucked in with asparagus)

 Optional (Add red pepper flakes to each jar with garlic if you want some heat, approximately a 1/4 to 1/2 teaspoon per quart)

 Makes 6 quarts